nus-cs2103-AY1718S2/addressbook-level4/collated/functional/hzxcaryn.md

     }

     /**
-     * Initialises all the Calendar objects
+     * Initialises all the Calendar objects (These are our timetable entries) */ private void initialiseEntries() {
-     */
-    private void initialiseEntries() {
         timetableAvail = new Calendar("Available");